 b) two "link-specific multipath" IP addresses/prefixes used only by the MPQUIC functionality in the UE to establish UDP subflows with the MPQUIC proxy functionality in the UPF, one associated with the 3GPP access network and another associated with the non-3GPP access network;

-NOTE: It is possible that neither of the "link-specific multipath" IP addresses/prefix used by only the MPTCP functionality or only the MPQUIC functionality which are provided by the network, is routable via N6 (e.g. IPv6 link local address).
+NOTE 1: It is possible that neither of the "link-specific multipath" IP addresses/prefix used by only the MPTCP functionality or only the MPQUIC functionality which are provided by the network, is routable via N6 (e.g. IPv6 link local address).

+NOTE 2: The "link-specific multipath" addresses used by the MPTCP functionality and the "link-specific multipath" addresses used by the MPQUIC functionality can be the same.

-c) the IP address, port number and the type of one or more MPTCP proxies and one or more MPQUIC proxies in the UPF; and
+c) the IP address, port number and the type of one or more MPTCP proxies in the UPF;

+d) the IP address, port number and the type of one or more MPQUIC proxies in the UPF; and

+NOTE 3: The MPTCP proxy and the MPQUIC proxy in the UPF can use the same IP address and port number.

-d) one or more ATSSS rules.
+e) one or more ATSSS rules.

 When the MA PDU session is Ethernet type, the network shall not enable the MPTCP functionality nor the MPQUIC functionality with any steering mode and the ATSSS-LL functionality with any steering mode